Welcome to The Biblical Homestead

 A Quiet Corner for Women Like Me

-This quiet corner of the internet is meant for women like me—women who’ve lived long enough to know that faith is not flashy, homemaking is honorable, and aging isn’t something to resist—it’s something to receive.
+If you’ve lived long enough to know that faith is not flashy, homemaking is honorable, and aging isn’t something to resist — it’s something to receive — then you’re in the right place.

 What You’ll Find Here

-Here you’ll find reflections written from my kitchen chair, recipes passed down or patched together, and stories seasoned by time.
-Whether you’re looking for old-fashioned food, faith-filled encouragement, or a sense of rooted peace, you’ll find a little of each below.
+Here you’ll find reflections from my kitchen chair, recipes passed down or patched together, and stories seasoned by time.
+Whether you’re looking for old-fashioned food, faith-filled encouragement, or a sense of rooted peace, there’s a little of each waiting for you below.

 The Homestead Table

-Pull up a chair and join us at The Homestead Table, where meals are made from scratch, stories are shared, and the rhythm of the seasons guides what’s simmering on the stove.
+Pull up a chair where meals are made from scratch, stories are shared, and the rhythm of the seasons guides what’s simmering on the stove.
 From old-fashioned recipes to pantry simplicity, this is food with soul.

 Homestead Living

-Practical wisdom for aging hands and hopeful hearts—adapting chores, preserving energy, and honoring your pace.
-You’re never too old to homestead, and this space is for those in their seasoned years still tending to life with love.
+Practical wisdom for aging hands and hopeful hearts — adapting chores, preserving energy, and honoring your pace.
+You’re never too old to homestead, and this space is for those still tending to life with love.

 The Intentional Peasant